cym13/cym13.github.io/source/review_crypto_d.rst

 However one byte of randomness is not much.
 It only represents 256 possibilities.
-This does make it harder in many situations, but when few messages are possible an attacker can quite easily encrypt each possibility 256 times for comparison.
+This does make it harder in many situations, but when few messages are possible an attacker can quite easily encrypt each possibility 256 times for comparison, bypassing the security.

 Message modification
 --------------------

-Given an encrypted message it is possible to create a different encrypted message, derived from the first, without any key (not even the public one).
+Given an encrypted message it is possible to create a different encrypted message, derived from the first, without any key.

 To understand how we must first think about our padding in mathematical terms.
 In RSA our message is not an array of bytes but a number.
-Adding a value *s* before that corresponds to the addition of our number-message *m* and *s* shifted to the left (so multiplied by some power of 2 in base 2) by an amount relative to the length of *m* written in base 2 (so *log2(m)*, let's call it *l*).
+Adding a value *s* before that corresponds to the addition of our number-message *m* and *s* shifted to the left (so multiplied by some power of 2 in base 2) by an amount relative to the length of *m* written in base 2 (let's call it *l*).
 All of this is taken to a large power that we will call *e* to produce a ciphertext: *c*.

 .. math:: c = (s×2^l + m)^e